pawelgrzybek/pawelgrzybek.com/content/posts/2016-12-31-top-picks-2016-december.md

 [https://www.smashingmagazine.com/2016/12/the-not-so-secret-powers-of-the-mobile-browser/](https://www.smashingmagazine.com/2016/12/the-not-so-secret-powers-of-the-mobile-browser/)

-Meet the great power of moder web APIs.
+Meet the great power of modern web APIs.
 Great example with imaginary Zoe written by [Stéphanie Walter](https://twitter.com/WalterStephanie).
 This article made me want to buy a Pixel by Google.
 Shame on you Apple!

 - - -